tidyverse/dplyr/tests/testthat/_snaps/bind-rows.md

     Output
       <error/rlang_error>
       Error in `bind_rows()`:
       !
-Argument 1 must have names.
+Argument 1 must be a data frame or a named atomic vector.